DavidKFisk/Little-Dragon/README.md

 # SpotMicro

-I am using this repository to track the progress of my the build for my Spot Micro project.
+I am using this repository to track the progress of the build for my Spot Micro project.

+<B> Spot Micro Build </B>

+The orginal STL files were downloaded form Thingiverse. https://www.thingiverse.com/thing:3445283